 Melbourne remains a Market town with many large municipal markets including South Melbourne, Prahran and Dandenong Markets.
 However, Queen Victoria Market is the largest and most intact of all Melbourne’s great 19th century markets.

-1867 Wholesale Meat Market, relocated to Metropolitan Meat Market, North Melbourne
+1868 Wholesale Meat Market on Elizabeth Street but relocated to Metropolitan Meat Market, North Melbourne

-1878 Wholesale and Retail Fruit and Vegetable Market, Upper Market (G, H, I , J built), northern edge of cemetery A-F constructed
+1878 Wholesale and Retail Fruit and Vegetable Market.
+Upper Market (G, H, I , J) built on northern edge of cemetery A-F constructed

 1880, Elizabeth Street shops were constructed